On this page

-The site has been engineered to accommodate a PFAS concentration that is 10 times greater that the amount expected in the spoil from the tunnel boring machine.
+The site has been engineered to accommodate a PFAS concentration that is 10 times greater than the amount expected in the spoil from the tunnel boring machine.

 How will EPA ensure ongoing compliance at the site?

-The EMP and other requirements of the Tunnel Boring Machine Regulations must be complied with by law.
-They are enforceable with severe penalties and EPA can issue remedial directions for any non-compliances.
+The L09 permit is enforceable with severe penalties and EPA can issue notices for any non-compliances.
 EPA officers can visit the site at any time without notice.
 Community members can lodge a pollution report with the EPA Pollution Watch line on 1300 372 842.

 Each site has other EPA licensed activities ongoing meaning annual reporting is required and auditing is ongoing.